followingthefasciaplane/source-engine-articles/momentum-mod-vs-source-surf-physics.md

 **Origin** is the player's current position in world space, specified by X, Y, and Z coordinates.
 Movement calculations modify this position each frame based on velocity and collision results.

 **Frametime** (gpGlobals->frametime) is the time interval between server ticks, typically 0.015 seconds for 66-tick servers or 0.01 seconds for 100-tick servers.
-All physics calculations scale by frametime to ensure consistent behavior regardless of tick rate.
-Momentum Mod enforces fixed timesteps to prevent physics variance caused by server FPS fluctuations.
+All physics calculations in these files scale by frametime; any fixed-timestep enforcement would need to live elsewhere in the engine.

 ---